awsdocs/aws-lambda-developer-guide/doc_source/access-control-resource-based.md

 **To view a function's resource\-based policy**

-1. Open the [Functions page](https://console.aws.amazon.com/lambda/home#/functions) on the Lambda console\.
+1. Open the [Functions page](https://console.aws.amazon.com/lambda/home#/functions) of the Lambda console\.

 1. Choose a function\.